 How should my boot go on and fit?

-Your new cowboy boots should fit firm across the instep at the top of your foot and your toes should have room to wiggle.
-Putting your boots on is best done by slipping your foot into the boot while seated.
-Then stand up and give the ear pulls a tug.
-It is important to have a bit of heel slippage in a new boot (a half inch to an inch).
-To some it feel almost like having a flip flop while walking.
-Once the boot breaks in the slip in the heel will lessen.
+If you encounter a little resistance getting boots on at first, this is normal!
+It is best to slip your foot into the boot while seated, and then stand up and pull the side tabs.
+If you have a high instep, you may have to pull harder and/or use the plastic bag we provide inside the box to assist you until the boot breaks in.
 You may also feel some friction in the ankles.
-If that happens you can put your hand in the boot with some conditioner and rub the area till it get softer.
-Gradually, the slippage and any tightness will go away in a few days as the leather breaks in.
+If that happens you can put your hand in the boot with some conditioner and rub the area until it get softer.
+Gradually, the slippage and any tightness will go away as the leather breaks in.

 - Have a shoemaker or repair shop stretch it